USS Amick: End-of-War activity

 Amick touched at Ulithi on the 16th; and, three days later, she reached Peleliu in the Palau Islands and joined Task Unit 94.6.1.
 On 23 August, several Navy and Marine Corps officials embarked in Amick for passage to the northern Palau Islands.
 There, they held a series of conferences with Japanese officers which culminated on 1 September in the unconditional surrender of all Japanese forces in the northern Palaus, which was received by the Americans in the wardroom on board Amick.

 On 3 November, Amick departed Peleliu, bound for the United States.
 She made brief stops at Saipan and Pearl Harbor before arriving back at San Diego, California, on 22 November.

 Post-War inactivation

 The destroyer escort was reassigned to the Atlantic Fleet on 1 December and, shortly thereafter, got underway for the east coast.
 She reached Jacksonville, Florida, on 3 January 1946, and entered a shipyard there for repairs.
 After this work was completed, she was assigned to CortDiv 12 and berthed at Green Cove Springs, Florida, to undergo preservation work prior to deactivation.

-The warship remained semi-active at Green Cove Springs, serving as a receiving ship for sailors from other ships completing the inactivation process, until herself decommissioned on 16 May 1947.
+The warship remained semi-active at Green Cove Springs, serving as a receiving ship for sailors from other ships completing the inactivation process, until she herself was decommissioned on 16 May 1947.